 4) Optimise Ads for Mobile

 The future of mobile advertising beams with promise.
-According to Statista, there are currently 5.3 billion mobile users, and global mobile ad spending is forecasted to reach a whopping 413 billion US dollars by 2024, nearly double the record ad spend of 288 billion in 2021.
+According to Statista, there are currently 5.3 billion mobile users.
+Global mobile ad spend is forecasted to reach a whopping 413 billion US dollars by 2024, nearly double the record ad spend of 288 billion in 2021.
 It is important to note that while mobile advertising is growing exponentially, so is the competition.
 Mobile ads will not generate an ROI unless they have been optimised for mobile.
 Remember to consider the legibility of ads on mobile screens, ensure the publishing site is mobile friendly, and always have a clear CTA.
 There are also various tools available to analyse the performance of your ad.

 5) Keep Experimenting!